mcellis1/musical-guacamole/README.md

 ## Description

-The goal for this project wass to build an interaactive website that logs the name and salary information for multiple employees and averages their income.
+The goal for this project is to build an interactive website that logs the name and salary information for multiple employees and averages their income.
 Functions are created to prompt the user to enter the name and income information for employees, as many times as needed.
-The employee income iss averaged, and a random employee is selected.
+The employee income is averaged, and a random employee is selected as a giveaway winner.

-This project was a great learning exercise on how to implement information into an array and use javascript functionality to access that array.
+This project is a great learning exercise on how to implement information into an array and use javascript functionality to access that array.
 There are a couple math functions going on as well like taking the average of the employee salaries.
-Implementing the while loop was a bitt challenging at first, but eventually the code matched the expected outcome.
+Implementing the while loop is a bit challenging at first, but eventually the code matches the expected outcome.

 ## Installation